January 22, 2016

 Students actively engage in their education through online discussion boards, community posts and other resources no matter where they're at geographically.
 Paul said that she often interacts more with her online students than those that she teaches at a physical location.

 "I know my online students better," Paul said.
 "You can have a campus class where some students talk and some don't, but in online programs everyone participates."

 Part of the increased engagement results from the fact that students are able to interact with others at any time of the day or night.
 If a student is thinking about a topic the day after the discussion, he can go back and post on the discussion board even though the discussion may have already formally ended.
 It's a luxury that isn't afforded to students sitting in on campus lectures, where participation is limited to the time period of the class.

 "The ability to interact is endless, and some students may post multiple times," Alvarez said.

-At SNHU, students who are interested in issues related to community health can now earn a bachelor's degree in sociology with a concentration in community health.
-It’s perfect for those who want to work with local organizations to help address health-related concerns in their community.
+Students who are interested in issues related to community health can earn a bachelor's degree in sociology with a concentration in community health.
+It's perfect for those who want to work with local organizations to help address health-related concerns in their community.
 In this concentration, students examine current trends in health and health policy and examine the consequences that the issues have on individuals, groups and society as a whole.

 In this area of study, many job seekers who are interested in sociology and healthcare are finding employment opportunities related to the Affordable Care Act (ACA), Paul said.
 Because the legislation is so intricate and lengthy, many people find it difficult to determine what they qualify for and how to go about getting their benefits.
 Those with a bachelor's degree in sociology are good candidates for a growing number of community positions for trained individuals who can articulate the ACA and explain eligibility rules to help promote better healthcare in populations.